NetworkFlux/ft_containers/README.md

 6. Stack

 ## Challenge -- 💡
-This project is about reimplemanting 3 of the C++ Standard Library, Vector, Map and Stack.
-Each structures has its own complex optemized data structure.
-Those containers are expected to have the exact same behaviour as the real ones.
+This project is about reimplementing 3 of the C++ Standard Library, Vector, Map and Stack.
+Each structure has its own complex optimized data structure.
+Those containers are expected to have the exact same behavior as the real ones.

 ## Objectives -- ✅
 - Master C++ language
-- Optemize as much (should be as fast as the real ones)
+- Optimize as much (should be as fast as the real ones)
-- Learn about complexe data structures and Complexity
+- Learn about complex data structures and Complexity

 ## Comments -- ⚙️
-This project was pretty hard to do as the standard containers are loaded with functionnalities.
+This project was pretty hard to do as the standard containers are loaded with functionalities.